Phone-GWP-group

 A good packaging designer will be able to make efficient use of material, minimising costs without sacrificing performance

-Secondly, if you cannot reduce the cost or type of corrugated material you are using, it may be possible to reduce the overall amount that you use (and hence, using less, spend less).
+Secondly, if you can’t reduce the cost of the corrugated material you are using, you may be able to reduce the overall amount you use (and hence spend less).

-A carton sized specifically to your product, for example, is almost certainly going to be smaller than selecting the nearest “stock” equivalent, which will, as a result, useless material.
+This is where custom-designed packaging comes in.
+A carton explicitly sized to your product, for example, is almost certainly going to be smaller than selecting the nearest “stock” equivalent, which will, as a result, use fewer materials.

 This is thinking in the most simplistic terms, however.
-An experience packaging technologist or engineer should be able to improve yield through the parametric layout (i.e. the design when flat) of your box.
+An experienced packaging technologist or engineer should be able to improve yield through the parametric layout (e.g., the design when flat) of your box.

 This usually involves maximising the use of material and adjusting the layout so that the “blank” size (the footprint of your pack) is reduced.

-Again, less material equates to less cost, and ultimately, more cost effective packaging.
+Again, less material means lower cost and, ultimately, more cost-effective packaging.

 If the above sounds complicated, then that’s because it is.
 It takes an experienced, intelligent (and sometimes innovative) designer to take any carton and reduce the material usage.

-Called FEFCO (the abbreviation for Fédération Européenne des Fabricants de Carton Ondule – or European Federation of Corrugated Board Manufacturers in English), the catalogue of designs has been coded and widely accepted by the packaging industry as a whole.
+FEFCO (the abbreviation for Fédération Européenne des Fabricants de Carton Ondule – or European Federation of Corrugated Board Manufacturers in English) has codified a catalogue of designs widely accepted by the packaging industry as a whole.

-Whilst the benefits of having a standardised catalogue are obvious, each of the designs has been tried, tested and refined over many years.
-This means each of the layouts are exceptionally material efficient.
+Whilst the benefits of a standardised catalogue are apparent, each design has been tried, tested, and refined over the years.
+This means each layout is exceptionally material-efficient.

-So why do you need a packaging designer for using a standard template?
+So why do you need a packaging designer to use a standard template?

 Well, the vast range of styles means it is essential to have experience of what layout will work best for a specific application.
-It is also still crucial to have the main dimensions of the box scaled to match your product, otherwise any material savings are instantly lost.
+It is also necessary to scale the main dimensions of the box to match your product; otherwise, any material savings are lost immediately.

-Virtually every packaging supplier will know the most commonly used FEFCO codes, but only an experienced designer will be able to use this to drive material and cost efficiencies for your business.
+Virtually every packaging supplier will know the most commonly used FEFCO codes, but only an experienced designer can use them to drive material and cost efficiencies for your business.

-So you can see the benefits of reducing material usage in terms of the impact it can have on the unit cost of your transit packaging.
+So you can see the benefits of reducing material use in terms of its impact on the unit cost of your transit packaging.

-If you send your goods out on pallets, then you will get fewer boxes per pallet, be forced to send more pallets and again incur increased delivery charges.
+If you send your goods on pallets, you get fewer boxes per pallet, need to send more pallets, and incur higher delivery charges.

 Minimise transit costs